Trails Carolina Staff: Passionate, Caring, Expertly Trained

 Parents have multiple weekly touchpoints at the program.
 There is a separate program specifically designed for the involvement of the family.

 We also provide in-person opportunities during a student’s time at trails for families to get on campus and do work with their child.
 We have some of the highest-rated family services within the industry.

-93% of students showed improvement in depression extremely significant symptoms, 12 months after graduation.
+91% of students showed improvement in extremely significant symptoms of depression, 12 months after graduation.

-86% of students showed improvement in anxiety extremely significant symptoms, 12 months after graduation.
+91% of students showed improvement in extremely significant symptoms of anxiety, 12 months after graduation.

 Trails Carolina Wilderness Therapy